 Are any scholarships available?

-Additionally, support may be available from the Monetary Investment in Lactation Consultant Certification (MILCC):
+Yes.
+The Monetary Investment in Lactation Consultant Certification (MILCC)

 http://www.milcc.org/ is an international non-profit organization that provides scholarships for exam candidates.